This post may contain affiliate links. See our disclosure policy.

 Sanding Sugar or Orange (White) Chocolate?

-Disney has gone back and forth on making Tigger Tails with sanding sugar/sprinkles or just dipping them in orange-colored chocolate (instead of plain white chocolate) and leaving the sugar layer off.
+Disney has gone back and forth with making Tigger Tails with sanding sugar/sprinkles or just dipping them in orange-colored chocolate and leaving the sugar layer off.
 We are definitely team “sanding sugar” because it gives them a great texture, and let’s be honest, it just adds another layer of delicious sweetness.
 When we have had them without the sanding sugar it just feels like something is missing.
-If you are a fan of the orange chocolate (with no sprinkles), simply mix in some orange food coloring to the melted white chocolate and skip the sanding sugar step.
+If you are a fan of the orange chocolate with no sprinkles, simply mix in some orange food coloring to the melted white chocolate and skip the sanding sugar step.

 Tips For Making Tigger Tails